Is Chocolate Milk Safe During Pregnancy? (Updated 2026 Guide)

 Is drinking chocolate safe during pregnancy considering its caffeine content?

-Yes, chocolate milk is safe regarding caffeine content.
-A typical 8oz serving of chocolate milk contains only about 2-5mg of caffeine, which is negligible compared to the 200mg daily limit recommended during pregnancy.
-For comparison, a cup of coffee has 95mg.
-You would need to drink an unrealistic amount of chocolate milk for caffeine to become a concern.
-The sugar content is a more relevant consideration than caffeine.
+Yes, the caffeine in chocolate milk is minimal and safe during pregnancy.
+A typical 8-ounce glass of chocolate milk contains only about 2-5mg of caffeine, far below the 200mg daily limit recommended during pregnancy.
+For comparison, a cup of coffee contains 95-200mg.
+You would need to drink dozens of glasses of chocolate milk to approach concerning caffeine levels, so caffeine is not a significant concern with chocolate milk consumption.

-Does drinking chocolate's sugar content make it less safe during pregnancy?
+Does chocolate milk's sugar content make it less safe during pregnancy?

 What is the best chocolate milk to drink while pregnant?